Koenkk/zigbee2mqtt.io/docs/devices/MTR500E-UP.md

 The minimal value is `100` and the maximum value is `20000`.

 ### EBlink (binary)
-Enable (0x01) / Disable (0x00) Blink  Actions.
+Enable (`0x01`) / Disable (`0x00`) Blink  Actions.
 Value can be found in the published state on the `eBlink` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"eBlink": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"eBlink": NEW_VALUE}`.
 If value equals `ON` eBlink is ON, if `OFF` OFF.

 ### BlinkAmount (numeric)
 Number of blinks done when receiving the corresponding order.
-One blink is considered as one ON step followed by one OFF step..
+One blink is considered as one ON step followed by one OFF step.
 Value can be found in the published state on the `BlinkAmount` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"BlinkAmount": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"BlinkAmount": NEW_VALUE}`.